BioData-Club/githubPagesTutorial/readme.md

 If you want to use GitHub Desktop, open up `intermediate/githubPagesTutorial.pdf`.
 Then it's just a matter of following directions.

-Our easier version is available in the `easy` folder and
+Our easier version is available in the `easy` folder and also at: https://biodata-club.github.io/githubPagesTutorial/easy/ It only requires a laptop and a GitHub account.

 Be sure to use your Post-Its if you're stuck and one of us will help you.